 However, influencer marketing is not a fit for every brand (too expensive, too general of an audience, followers lost their trust, etc.).
 Micro-influencer marketing can prove to be a better alternative.
 Micro-influencers are usually experts in their niche and their following is extremely engaged and very interested in what they have to say.

 To give you some ideas, here’s an example from Sprint.
 In a mobile market as saturated as the US, the only way Sprint could acquire customers was to take them from their competitors.
 And what better way to make a customer switch its carrier than to make your competitor’s spokesperson switch teams?

 3. User-generated content

 Traditional marketing strategies don’t work anymore.
 People no longer buy something just because they need it.
 They also want to know the story behind the product and the company’s ethics.
-That’s why combining influencer marketing with user-generated content gives brands the necessary social proof that persuades customers to take a decision.
+That’s why combining influencer marketing with user-generated content gives brands the necessary social proof that persuades customers to make a decision.

 As the company behind Photoshop, Adobe has a very impressive Instagram feed.
 But what stands out the most is not the quality of their photos.
-It’s the fact that, by regraming their customers’ photos, they managed to create an engaged online community.
+It’s the fact that, by reposting their customers’ photos, they managed to create an engaged online community.

 4. Social listening